Lens Execution Environment (LEE)

 - Memory limits: Prevent resource exhaustion

-- API restrictions: Only approved helper methods available
+- API restrictions: Only approved network access available

 Integration